Instructions for editors

 Remember to always be constructive and civil in any communications with authors.
 If there are issues you cannot resolve, please contact editor@tdwg.org.

-• SEs should use the Comments feature in ARPHA during the review process to ask questions or make observations related to the abstract.
+- SEs should use the Comments feature in ARPHA during the review process to ask questions or make observations related to the abstract.
 Author responses may be seen once an abstract is re-submitted for review.
 Access resolved comments using the checkbox in the upper right of the ARPHA window, above where the comments would be visible.

-• A VE uses the Send Feedback button - changes status of abstract to draft and returns control to authors.
-No editors will see a true reflection of the editorial changes they have made/suggested when the abstract status is draft, i.e., do not panic, your changes are there.
+and returns control to authors.
+No editors will see a true reflection of the editorial changes they have made/suggested when the abstract status isdraft

-• Your institutional email (please cc editor@tdwg.org) - always reference the ARPHA Writing Tool (AWT) manuscript identifier (5-digit ID number) in the subject line (found in URL of abstracts, communications from Pensoft, and in the list of abstracts under collection editor on your ARPHA dashboard).
-This is the preferred method to use as follow-up to ARPHA notifications or for seeking a quick resolution to questions without using Send feedback and returning the abstract to author control (particularly when under a short deadline).
+button - does not change status of the abstract; may be used at any time while the abstract is in ARPHA.
+Recipients do not see who else may have received the same email and the person sending the email does not get a copy.
+Not recommended for use if you think authors are not receiving/seeing emails from pensoft.net.- Your institutional email (please cc editor@tdwg.org) - always reference the ARPHA Writing Tool (AWT) manuscript identifier (5-digit ID number) in the subject line (found in URL of abstracts, communications from Pensoft, and in the list of abstracts under collection editor on your ARPHA dashboard).
+This is the preferred method to use as follow-up to ARPHA notifications or for seeking a quick resolution to questions without using

 Communications from Pensoft